The most romantic restaurants in London

 olive tip: Close Maggiore is in the heart of the West End, so book the pre-theatre menu (two courses for £25, including a glass of bubbles) before treating your loved one to a West End show.

-Kitty Fisher’s, Mayfair – for a cosy romantic dinner
+Kitty Fisher’s, Mayfair – for an intimate romantic dinner

 Red velvet curtains welcome diners into this intimate bistro.
 A handful of tables sit snugly beside a bar, behind which jars of home-made rhubarb gin, turmeric syrup and fig leaf vodka nestle in amongst trinkets.
 A creaky wooden staircase in the back corner takes you down past the kitchen into the intimate basement dining room, where dusty-pink banquettes line walls decorated with antique paintings.